ShareProgress/osdi-docs/accounts.md

 # Account

-This document defines the AccountResponse resource.
+This document defines the Account resource.

 ### Sections